 Over recent decades a number of developments - such as ageing populations, new technologies and rising costs - have pushed health and healthcare to the top of the political agenda around the world.

 Taking an international and comparative approach, this course explores the question of which approaches to designing national health systems are most likely to resolve such challenges.

-This module attempts to answer the question of which approaches to designing and improving health systems are most likely to resolve current dilemmas.
-It enables you to understand and critically evaluate healthcare systems in terms of their main features, goals, organisational principles, funding, efficiency, equity of access, social protection and other dimensions.
-It also provides you with the frameworks and tools needed to undertake analysis of health systems in developed and developing countries.
-The module will also consider and critically assess the options for reforming health systems.
+It enables participants to understand and critically evaluate health systems in terms of their main features, goals, funding, efficiency, fairness and other dimensions.
+It also provides the tools needed to undertake analysis of health systems in low-, middle- and high-income countries.

 The course is suitable for professionals from a wide range of backgrounds (public, private and third sector) who wish to enhance their understanding of health systems and health policy around the world to support their current or future employment.

 Teaching sessions will take place weekly from 10am to 1pm.